boasvdp/boasvdp.github.io_backup/cv.markdown

 2020 - current: Early Career Microbiologist reviewer for Microbial Genomics journal

-2018 - current: Member of the Educational Committee of the AMC Graduate School
+2018 - 2020: Member of the Educational Committee of the AMC Graduate School

 2017 - 2019: Student member of committee evaluating reaccreditation of life science programmes for the NVAO